proeung/tofu/README.md

 #Tofu - Drupal 8 Starter Theme#

 Tofu is a Drupal 8 starter theme designed to keep things simple while providing template suggestion files and useful preprocess functions for your project.
-This is a theme that is not meant use as a parent theme, however, feel free to remove or add components to fit your needs.
+This is a theme that is not meant to use as a parent theme, however, feel free to remove or add components to fit your needs.

 ##Installation##

-1. Setup the location for your new starter-theme (eg. /themes).
+1. Setup the location for your new starter-theme (eg. `/themes`).

 2. Find and replace the word "Tofu" with the desired name of your new starter theme.